Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-Use ctrl + F to locate these incidences on the list
+(That last one is the most baffling.)
+Note: You can use ctrl + F to locate these incidences on the list.

 Also, why is there a photo of Charla Nash, victim of a chimpanzee attack, posted on the page with the vague caption "Mauled by a Privately Owned Exotic Pet Who Escaped"?
 To provide a shock value photo that doesn't apply to the subject (exotic cat incidences) being discussed at all?
 This is not the first time I've noticed deceptive tactics from Big Cat Rescue—another example is the listings on their page 911 Animal Abuse.